Checklists

 • Last Run – Not used in setup, but this column will automatically update to show when the checklist was last executed.

-• Approvals Template – Sets the approvals workflow (MODLINK) for this checklist.
+• Approvals Template – Sets the approvals workflow for this checklist.
 These workflows can feature individual or groups of authorised QA/QC personnel who would be responsible for signing off/approving checklist responses each time the checklist is completed.
 This is optional.

 • Location – Sets the production location where this checklist would take place.
 If left blank this will apply to all production locations.